5Doppelgangers/Final/README.md

 ## Analysis

 For our linear regression model we will be calculating the Mean Square Error (MSE).
 The MSE is based on the square of the error and the value lies between 0 and infinity.
 MSE is used to check how close estimates or forecasts are to actual values.
 Lower the MSE, the closer is forecast to actual.
 This is used as a model evaluation measure for regression models and the lower value indicates a better fit.
+The smaller the MSE the more accurate the mdoel.

-The error rate on the training set (mean absolute error is the measure of the average prediction error across the data set) is 3503.02.
+The MSE on the training set is 3503.02.

-The MSEon the test set
+The MSEon the test set 4553.66.